 Empower them with a growth mindset over pessimism and a negative attitude.
 Introduce math games, e.g., Kahoot and jeopardy, at home.
 Use technology to explore and learn math.
 Children love technology and can enjoy studying math through math websites.
 Use math to solve real-life issues.
 Speak positively about math

 Why doesn’t my third-grader understand math questions?

 Your third grader could struggle to understand math questions due to reading trouble, making it hard to comprehend word problems.
-Secondly, they could be struggling to understand math concepts and phrases, making it hard for them to know what they should solve.
+Secondly, they could struggle to understand math concepts and phrases, making it hard for them to know what they should solve.
 Lastly, your child could be struggling with self-control and focus.
 This can cause them to skip essential parts of the question or make easy calculation mistakes.

 How can I boost my third grader’s math skills?

 • Help them understand concepts, over memorizing rules and drills